Do Fire Sprinklers Detect Smoke? Answering the Web’s Fire Sprinkler FAQs!

 The National Fire Sprinkler Association Answers Google’s Top Fire Sprinkler Questions!

-Do fire sprinklers detect smoke?
+Do fire sprinklers react to smoke?
 Do fire sprinklers all go off at once?
 We searched Google for your top fire sprinkler questions.
-Many of these questions are common for those who don’t work in the fire protection industry, others are more out of left field.
+Many of these questions are common for those who don’t work in the fire protection industry.
 Read on to learn more about these life-saving systems!

 Do Fire Sprinklers Detect Smoke?